North Russia intervention: Landing at Murmansk

-Landing at Archangelsk
+Landing at Arkhangelsk

-On 2 August 1918, anti-Bolshevik forces, led by Tsarist Captain Georgi Chaplin, staged a coup against the local Soviet government at Archangelsk.
+On 2 August 1918, anti-Bolshevik forces, led by Tsarist Captain Georgi Chaplin, staged a coup against the local Soviet government at Arkhangelsk.
 British diplomats had traveled to the city in preparation of the invasion, and General Poole had coordinated the coup with Chaplin.
 Allied warships sailed into the port from the White Sea.
 There was some resistance at first and Allied ships were fired on, but 1500 French and British troops soon occupied the city.
-The Northern Region Government was established by Chaplin and popular revolutionary Nikolai Tchaikovsky; to all intents and purposes, however, General Poole ran Archangelsk, declaring martial law and banning the red flag, despite the decision of the Northern Region Government to fly it.
+The Northern Region Government was established by Chaplin and popular revolutionary Nikolai Tchaikovsky; to all intents and purposes, however, General Poole ran Arkhangelsk, declaring martial law and banning the red flag, despite the decision of the Northern Region Government to fly it.

 It was reported in the British press in early August that the Allied Powers had occupied Arkhangelsk, although not officially confirmed by the British authorities at the time.
 By 17 August it was being reported that the Allies had advanced to the shores of Onega Bay.

 The lines of communications south from Arkhangelsk were the Northern Dvina in the east, Vaga River, Arkhangelsk Railway, the Onega River in the west, and the Yomtsa River providing a line of communication between the Vaga River and the railway in the centre.

-As soon as Archangel had been captured, preparations were made for a push southwards along the Archangel-Vologda railway.
+As soon as Arkhangelsk had been captured, preparations were made for a push southwards along the Arkhangelsk-Vologda railway.
 An armoured train was commissioned to support the advance, and a battle took place between Allied and Bolshevik armoured trains on 18 August.

-In September 1918, the Allied Powers took Obozerskaya, around 100 mi south of Archangel.
+In September 1918, the Allied Powers took Obozerskaya, around 100 mi south of Arkhangelsk.
 During the attack, the RAF provided air support to the advancing Allied infantry, conducting bombing and strafing runs.
 On 4 September 1918 the promised American forces arrived.
-Three battalions of troops, supported by engineers and under the command of Colonel George Stewart, landed in Archangel.
+Three battalions of troops, supported by engineers and under the command of Colonel George Stewart, landed in Arkhangelsk.
 This force numbered 4,500 troops.
-In early September also an RAF squadron was set up specifically for service at Archangel, equipped with obsolete RE8 reconnaissance-bomber aircraft.
+In early September also an RAF squadron was set up specifically for service at Arkhangelsk, equipped with obsolete RE8 reconnaissance-bomber aircraft.